yulonglim/tp/docs/UserGuide.md

 ### Adding a class : `addClass`

-Adds a class with the specified class name to the TeachBook.
+This command can be used to add a new class to the TeachBook so that you can manage students according to different classes.

 Format: `addClass CLASS_NAME`